ORNL/cpp-proposals-pub/D1674/evolving-from-blas.md

    each other.

-2. Else, if the BLAS function unconditionally updates (like `xGER`), the corresponding C++ function would read-and-write behavior for that argument.
+2. Else, if the BLAS function unconditionally updates (like `xGER`), the corresponding C++ function would have read-and-write behavior for that argument.

 3. Else, if the BLAS function uses a scalar `beta` argument to decide whether to read the output argument as well as write to it (like